Kaitaia Airport: Airlines and destinations

 Kaitaia Airport previously received Beechcraft 1900Ds, operated by Eagle Air on behalf of Air New Zealand, twice daily Monday–Friday and daily Saturday–Sunday.
 This route was taken over by Barrier Air from 28 April 2015.
 Other airlines also expressed interest in operating the route, including Tauranga-based Sunair.
+Sunair operates between Kaitaia and Whangārei for doctor runs.

 The airport is home to the Kaitaia Aero Club, which operates a small flight school from its hangar.